 Divorce Mediation time is charged on an hourly basis.
 The cost for a mediated settlement, including the cost of attorney review, is usually less than one third of a traditionally litigated settlement because you, and not your lawyers, are doing the negotiating.

-Will I need an Attorney?
+Will I need my own attorney?

 How Do I Get Started?